SomebodyLikeEveryBody/OpenDictaVoice/README.md

 python3 ./opendictavoice_app/opendictavoice_main.py
 ```

-Or, launch the program by clicking on the opendictavoice_main.py file in your favorite file browser
+**Or**, launch the program by clicking on the opendictavoice_main.py file in your favorite file browser

 Note: you can of course make a shortcut to the ```./opendictavoice_app/opendictavoice_main.py``` file to launch it easily.